 The Myth behind the name “Pink City”

 The moment you land in the city of Jaipur, you will soon realize the reason behind the name “Pink City”.
-Majority of the buildings, forts, museums, halls etc. are painted in pink colour with an effect of terracotta.
-You will be astonished by the uniformity in the colour synchronization across the city.
+The majority of the buildings, forts, museums, halls, etc. are painted in pink color with an effect of terracotta.
+You will be astonished by the uniformity in the color synchronization across the city.

-Well, it is believed that Maharaja Sawai Ram Singh II of Jaipur has painted the city as Pink to welcome Prince Albert in the year 1876 to strengthen ties with the British.
-The pink colour was considered as a symbol of hospitality.
-The city continued to maintain this colour scheme legally since the rule of the Maharaja.
+Well, it is believed that Maharaja Sawai Ram Singh II of Jaipur has painted the city Pink to welcome Prince Albert in the year 1876 to strengthen ties with the British.
+The pink color was considered a symbol of hospitality.
+The city continued to maintain this color scheme legally since the rule of the Maharaja.